dapr/quickstarts/AI/workflows/human_in_the_loop/README.md

-## 🧠 Agentic Contract Review — Durable Workflows with Dapr (+ OpenAI, Gemini, Anthropic)
+## 🧠 Agentic Human-In-The-Loop — Durable Workflows with Dapr (+ OpenAI, Gemini, Anthropic)

 This repo demonstrates a durable, agentic AI workflow for contract review built on Dapr Workflows and a simple FastAPI service.
 It ships three interchangeable implementations using different LLM providers: